eProsima/Integration-Service-docs/docs/index.rst

 Main features
 ^^^^^^^^^^^^^

-**Free and Open Source.**

-The *Integration Service* Core, and all *System Handles* available to date are free and open source.
-Consult the :ref:`related_links` section of the documentation to be redirected to the relevant repositories.
+#. **Free and Open Source:** The *Integration Service* Core, and all *System Handles* available to date are free and open source.
+Consult the :ref:`related_links` section of the documentation to be redirected to the relevant

-**Easily configurable.**
+   repositories.

-As detailed above, an *Integration Service* instance is easily configurable by means of a YAML file.
+#. **Easily configurable:** As detailed above, an *Integration Service* instance is easily configurable by means of a YAML file.
    For more information on how to do so, please consult the :ref:`yaml_config` section of this documentation.

-**Easy to extend to new platforms.**

-New platforms can easily enter the *Integration Service* world by generating the plugin, or *System Handle* needed by the core to integrate them.
+#. **Easy to extend to new platforms:** New platforms can easily enter the *Integration Service* world by generating the plugin, or *System Handle*
+   needed by the core to integrate them.
    For more information on **System-Handles**, please consult the :ref:`sh` section of this documentation.

-**Easy to use.**

-Installing and running *Integration Service* is intuitive and straightforward.
-Please refer to the :ref:`Getting Started <getting_started>` section to be guided through the installation process.
+#. **Easy to use:** Installing and running *Integration Service* is intuitive and straightforward.
+Please refer to the
+   :ref:`Getting Started <getting_started>` section to be guided through the installation process.

 .. _structure_of_the_doc: